 If you do have to leave in a hurry, it will help if you have prepared a bag which you can leave hidden somewhere safe or with someone you trust.

 Confide in someone you trust (friend, relative or perhaps a school teacher or health professional).
-They can support you and help with some planning or help put you in touch with local support services.
+They can support you and help with some planning or help put you in touch with support services.

 It is always recommended that anyone seeking support with safety planning should contact a specialist service to discuss their own specific and unique circumstances.